department-of-reuse/DoR/README.md

 - motivational references (X also did J)
 - reuse of a closed dataset
 - expensively licenced tools like Coverity, Q1, Simulink, Matlab?
+- datasets created solely for the paper e.g.

 ## shortcuts
 - "baseline is X"
 - ignore related work?

+## Grey Areas
+- justifications for why an approach is reasonable, e.g. why stop words were chosen ("all these people also did it")